yonixw/jenkins-ci-cli/README.md

 * You had to know Java conventions of env vars to enable "verbose" mode for plugins.
 (Since Jenkins is written in Java)
 * I needed to learn how to print the version of each component as it is not a built in feature

-You might think that this list is absured to handle on top of the official docker as it might be out-dated in their next realese, but for me it looked easy to do with a custom script and a little of bash scripts even if it sure made me worry about the solution I chose.
+You might think that this list is absured to handle on top of the official docker as it might be out-dated in their next realese, but for me it looked easy to do with a (200 LOC) custom  script and a little of bash stuff even if it sure made me worry about the solution I chose.
 But then came a problem that was just not possible to solve.

 You see, Jenkins is a software from 2011, which is the very very start of the CICD movement (Before docker in 2013 and Github actions in 2018).
 Which means its set of assumptions is also very old.
 It start with the fact